 |Frequent Flyer Program||Points earned from spend|

-Digging into the American Express Platinum Edge benefits – Earning Membership Rewards Points
+Digging into the American Express Platinum Edge Credit Card benefits: earning Membership Rewards points

-The Platinum Edge accrues points in American Express Membership Rewards, which is one of the most versatile and flexible points program in Australia.
+The Platinum Edge Credit Card accrues points in American Express Membership Rewards, which is one of the most versatile and flexible points programs in Australia.

-You can earn 3 points per $ on spend at Supermarkets, 2 points per $ at petrol stations, and 1 point per $ everywhere else, with 0.5 points per $ for ATO, other government charges and utilities.
+You can earn 3 points per $1 on spend at major supermarkets and petrol stations, 2 points per $1 on overseas spend, and 1 point per $1 everywhere else including the ATO, other government charges and utilities.

-Here’s where you’ll be able to earn triple and double points:
+Here’s where you’ll be able to earn higher points:

 |Supermarkets qualifying for bonus points with American Express|